Li Jiaqi: China Lipstick King sparks Tiananmen questions

 Some even argued that he was possibly among those who didn't know about the Tiananmen Square massacre.

-Many of his loyal fans also wondered if the top livestreamer has been set up by competitors to take a political fall, with the cake sneaked into the line-up of his show on Friday.
+Many of his loyal fans also wondered if the top livestreamer had been set up by competitors to take a political fall, and perhaps the cake was sneaked into the line-up of his show on Friday.

+A clip circulating on social media, apparently of the moment before the cake is brought out, also shows Li expressing surprise over the announcement of a tank product.

+A male assistant announces in the background that the team has a tank-shaped good to sell.
+Li laughs and says: "What?
+A tank?"
+His co-presenter then says: "Let's see if Li Jiaqi and I will still be here at 11pm."

 In the cut-throat world of live streaming sales in China - a lucrative industry worth millions - Li's scandal comes just months after his two main rivals also fell foul of authorities over alleged tax evasion.